ste-dtst/nmpde-project/README.md

 In particular, it is clear that the matrices $M$ and $J$ are independent of time, therefore they need to be evaluated only one time (and re-evaluated only when the mesh is changed).

 My code is yet to be set up in the context of this deal.II template.
-At the moment, the main program is in the file source/project.cc and can work on itself with the correct CMakeLists.txt file.
+At the moment, the main program is in the file source/project.cc and can work by itself with a custom CMakeLists.txt file, which I substituted to the original one of this template (it has been moved to the directory `other_files`).

+In the `output` directory you can find the output of the program and an animation generated with it.

 **Possible typos found in the documentation**

-- In the documentation of Step 26: in the definition of f(x,t) (paragraph *Testcase*, there's a \tau missing in the second case ($0.5 \le t \le 0.7 \tau$ should be $0.5 \tau \le t \le 0.7 \tau$).
+- In the documentation of Step 26: in the definition of f(x,t) (paragraph *Testcase*, there's a $\tau$ missing in the second case ($0.5 \le t \le 0.7 \tau$ should be $0.5 \tau \le t \le 0.7 \tau$).

-- In the documentation of LinearSolveFunction, SundialsOperator and SundialsPreconditioner are mentioned as arguments, then those are referred to be objects of class LinearOperator.
+- In the documentation of `LinearSolveFunction`, `SundialsOperator` and `SundialsPreconditioner` are mentioned as arguments, then those are referred to be objects of class `LinearOperator`.
 Could this be a typo?

 - In the documentation of ARKode, the Detailed Description says that the solve_mass function *can* be provided to use a custom solver instead of the default one (SPGMR), but the documentation of solve_mass says that this function is mandatory if the mass matrix is not the identity.
-In other words, SPGMR is not used automatically if solve_mass is not provided, and indeed not providing this function results in a runtime exception related to arkStep_FullRHS.
+In other words, SPGMR is not used automatically if solve_mass is not provided, and indeed not providing this function results in a runtime exception related to `arkStep_FullRHS`.

-- In the documentation of ARKode and in the file arkode.h, the function mass_preconditioner_solve has 5 arguments, but the documentation says that there's also a sixth parameter gamma.
+- In the documentation of ARKode and in the file arkode.h, the function `mass_preconditioner_solve` has 5 arguments, but the documentation says that there's also a sixth parameter `gamma`.

 **Possible ToDo list and some questions**

+- Integrate project.cc in the context of the bare deal.II app template.

+- Initializing the `solution` vector with `VectorTools::interpolate` seems to generate an invalid `solution-000.vtu` file, which also makes Paraview unable to open the .pvd record.
+How is this possible?

-- Use an AffineConstraints object to distibute local to global and implement adaptive mesh refinement via SolutionTransfer and the solver_should_restart function.
+- Use an `AffineConstraints` object to distibute local to global and implement adaptive mesh refinement via `SolutionTransfer` and the `solver_should_restart` function.
 Is there any *caveat* in using constraints with two different linear systems to be solved?

 - The Jacobian matrix is symmetric.
 Is it also positive definite for suitable values of the gamma parameter in Nitsche's method?
 If so, or even if it is not, could it be interesting to provide a custom solver (PCG or MINRES) also for the linearized system?
 However, I encountered some implementation problems due to gamma (the one in the linearized system) being provided by SUNDIALS but unknown to me.
 See in other_files/temp_dummy.cc for further explanations.

+- Is there a way to get from SUNDIALS a "history" of the time step size during the integration process?

+- Does deal.II provide an efficient way to do the assembly of symmetric matrices by only computing the upper triangular part and then symmetrizing the whole matrix?

 - (?)
 Implement a function also for the initial condition (eventually use a parameter handler).

 - (?)
-Use meshloop for the assembly loops
+Use meshloop for the assembly loops.

 - (?)
-Consider a different time-dependent problem?
+Consider a different time-dependent problem???

-- Is there a way to get from SUNDIALS a "history" of the time step size during the integration process?

-- Does deal.II provide a simple way to do the assembly of symmetric matrices by only computing the upper triangular part and then symmetrizing the whole matrix?

 About this template